 - Cause significant property damage;

-(d) commit a felony violation of a state controlled substance law;
+- Commit a felony violation of a state-controlled substance Law;

-(g) rise to the level of magnitude, or impact of violations described in the (a)-(f) above.
+- Rise to the level of magnitude, or impact of violations described above

-The decision of the Dean of Students or his/her designee on whether or not to destroy a disciplinary record is final and not appealable.
+The decision to expunge or not expunge a disciplinary record is final and not appealable.

 In order for your request to be considered, you must submit a completed copy of this form and the following additional documents to Student Conduct & Conflict Resolution:

-1) A copy of your Application for Graduation OR a signed letter from your academic advisor stating your intent to graduate and listing all remaining coursework.
+1. A copy of your Application for Graduation OR a signed letter from your academic advisor illustrating that you have applied to graduate.